openmcp-project/docs/docs/users/getting-started/03-configure.md

 [Metrics Operator](https://github.com/openmcp-project/service-provider-metrics-operator) installs the Prometheus-based metrics-operator into your ControlPlane, enabling metrics collection and alerting for managed workloads.

-To install the Metrics Operator, create a `MetricsOperator` resource in the same namespace as your ControlPlane:
+To install the Metrics Operator, create a `MetricsOperator` resource in the same namespace and with the same name as your `ControlPlane`:

 :::apply-to-onboarding-api